 Before filling, dentists frequently numb the region around the damaged tooth using a local anesthetic.
 Consequently, you will most likely feel nothing for the first hour or two following your session.
 You may have some normal pain or discomfort in your mouth once the numbness goes off.
+These include:

 - sharp pain in your teeth, especially when breathing in cold air, drinking hot or cold liquids, and eating hot or cold foods